 Comfort & Quality

 Rear-seat space is respectable for a subcompact, though we found the rear-seat cushions a bit low.
-The rear seats fold forward easily in both the sedan and the hatch, a good feature, and that makes the most of the available space.
-We'd opt for the hatchback and its additional cargo flexibility.
+The rear seats fold forward easily in both the sedan and the hatch.
+The hatchback is the smarter choice here, for its flexible cargo space.

 Other interior storage is ample.
 The glove box is large, and Hyundai provides bins and trays for smaller items like cellphones, bottles, and coins.

-Ride quality in the Accent is quite good, and it is relatively quiet underway, though there is some boominess at higher speeds, particularly with the hatchback.
-The Accent's finishes are average or better for the class, a cut above prior Accents in the use of softer and more finely-grained plastics.
+The Accent's finishes are average or better for the class, a cut above prior Accents in the use of softer and more finely grained plastics.

-Compared with the competition, which keeps improving, the Accent has been a disappointment.
-The Accent received only four stars in its overall score from federal safety officials, and in test results the agency pointed to intrusion at the left rear door in the side impact test, which struck the rear passenger dummy, indicating "a higher likelihood of thoracic injury."
+The NHTSA gives the Accent only four stars in its overall rankings.
+In test results, the agency pointed to intrusion at the left rear door in the side impact test, which struck the rear passenger dummy, indicating "a higher likelihood of thoracic injury."

 Six airbags, including side and side-curtain bags come as standard equipment.
 Also standard are anti-lock brakes, electronic stability control, and active headrests.

-Driver visibility is a challenge in the Accent hatchback due to the large D-pillars and the rear-seat headrests.
+Driver visibility is a challenge in the Accent hatchback due to the large D-pillars and the rear-seat headrests, but sedans are much better.
 Large mirrors help, but rearview cameras and blind-spot monitors are not available.

-The 2016 Hyundai Accent SE is available in hatchback and sedan, the Accent Sport comes only as a hatchback.
+The Hyundai Accent comes in SE sedan trim, or in SE and Sport hatchback editions.
 The sedan costs less than the hatchback and comes with fewer standard features.

-Standard features include air conditioning; power windows, locks, and mirrors; sliding sun visors; satellite radio; heated mirrors; an AM/FM/CD player with a USB port; and keyless entry.
+Standard features include power windows, locks, and mirrors; air conditioning; satellite radio; heated mirrors; an AM/FM/XM/CD player with a USB port; and keyless entry.